allenhwkim/elements-x/lib/extended/stepper/README.md

 `<x-stepper current-step="form1" data="forms"></x-stepper>`

-Must display steps by the forms data
+Must display stepNames by the forms data

 A step shows its status
 * x-error: formdata found and getErrors() returns errors.